 This paper examines empirically whether oil price shocks impact stock market returns.
-Using and they have no much effect on the others.

-Singapore.
-On the volatility of returns, the changes in oil prices are significant for six markets
+Using monthly data for eight developed countries from January 1991 to September 2013, strong negative connections between oil price and stock market returns is found in seven of the selected countries.
+Oil price changes are without significant effect on the stock market of Singapore.
+On the volatility of returns, the changes in oil prices are significant for six markets and they have no much effect on the others.